Nom Nom logo

 As with most things, the best medicine for constipation is prevention.
 Balanced diets rich in fiber can serve to keep digestion healthy by encouraging regular bowel movements and improving stool quality, preventing both constipation and diarrhea.

-A probiotic supplement can help as well, boosting their gut health by enriching friendly bacteria that support proper digestion and a healthier pup overall.
-Nom Nom’s R&D team has even found that our probiotics can prevent future diarrhea episodes in dogs.
+A probiotic supplement can help as well, promoting gut health by enriching friendly bacteria that support proper digestion and a healthy pup overall.

 At the end of the day, a healthy diet, regular exercise and plenty of water is typically enough to stave off constipation for a dog that’s already at its best.
 But, if they still experience constipation in spite of a healthy lifestyle, then it’s time to see the vet.